iagon-tech/proof-of-burn-cardano/docs/burn.md

 denying Redeemers that correspond to our Redeemer script hash.
 That would be some effort, but could lead to censoring of our burns.

+The interface above uses command line scripts.
+In future we will write about using Plutus PAB library that will allow to sign wallet transactions from web applications.
+Currently this library is still incomplete.

+But coming back to the point of censorship.
 Can we make it even harder to censor the burn...?

 # From a smart contract to wallet script